dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

   To ensure that no one can transfer tokens, and distribute them or start token markets prematurely, all remaining initial tokens are locked in neurons.
   Moreover, in pre-decentralization-swap mode, the initial neurons cannot modify the SNS or transfer the treasury tokens.

-- #### Step 6: Dapp developers submit NNS proposal to handover control of their dapp to the SNS.
+- #### Step 6: Dapp developers submit SNS proposal to handover control of their dapp to the SNS.
   Before the decentralization swap, the developers hand over the control of the dapp to the SNS.

   This includes adding the SNS root canister as the controller of the dapp and removing